kevinscollins/nqueens/README.md

 ## Performance

 On my 2016 Macbook Pro, I can run N = 14 in 48 seconds of "wall clock" time, including container startup and overhead, etc. For N = 15, it takes right around 10 minutes.
-For comparison, Joyce Liu's JavaScript algorithm completes N = 16 in about 8 seconds 😳 - althought it doesn't save, or even store, the solutions.
+For comparison, Joyce Liu's JavaScript algorithm completes N = 16 in about 8 seconds 😳 - althought it doesn't save, or even track, the board solutions.

 I profiled it with cProfile and the majority of the time is getting used with bitwise operations.
-There are other functions that could be improved for incremental speedup.

 I did not realize how slow python's bitwise operations are and might have approached this problem differently if I had.
 Short of implementing the recursive logic natively, I did not find a good way to get native-esque bit operation performance in python.